Ankitchan/hacker-news-clone/README.md

 - **Backend API**: http://localhost:8080
 - **PostgreSQL**: localhost:5432

-### Deploy to Hugging Face Spaces (Free)
+### Deploy to Render (Free)

-This application can be deployed to Hugging Face Spaces for free hosting:
+This application can be deployed to Render for free hosting:

-1. Create a Space at https://huggingface.co/new-space (choose Docker SDK)
-2. Push this repository to your Space
-3. Add secrets in Space settings:
-   - `JWT_SECRET`
-   - `DB_PASSWORD`
-   - `HF_API_KEY` (optional)

-See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions including Railway, Render, and DigitalOcean.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions

 ## Environment Variables